 - If you last made a payment before 2011, then the debt, if it comes from a simple contract, has to be recovered from you within six years.
 If it’s a debt acknowledged in a deed (for example, a hire-purchase contract might be in the form of a deed), the time limit is 12 years.
 (The requirements of a deed are set out in section 9 of the Property Law Act 2007).
 The time limits start from when the debt is owed, unless the debt is acknowledged or is paid in part, in which case the time limit starts from the date of acknowledgement or the date of the last part-payment.

 This doesn’t always apply – for example, student loans.
 If you aren’t sure if your debt is outside of the relevant limitation period, come into a Community Law centre for advice.

 Once a lender has obtained judgment from the court that you owe a debt, they can apply for an order to enforce the judgment.
 The different methods of enforcement are explained below.

 Financial assessment hearing

 A financial assessment hearing is often used as a first step to establish a debtor’s financial circumstances and whether they’re able to pay the debt.
 Here you’re ordered to come to court to be questioned about your finances by the court registrar.

-The registrar can order you to pay off the debt by instalments or make another kind of enforcement order.
+The registrar can order you to pay off the debt by instalments or make another kind of enforcement order (listed below).